KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 ## Classes in Python

 In Python, a class is a standard way of creating objects (instances).
 It allows you to bundle data (attributes) and functions (methods) into a single unit.
-Classes define the structure and behavior of objects in an object-oriented programming style.
+Classes define the structure and behaviour of objects in an object-oriented programming style.

 ::: {.callout-exercise}
 #### Discussion
 {{< level 2 >}}

-Where have we seen this already in this course?
+Where have we seen this already in the course material?

 :::